mParticle/docs/src/pages/guides/idsync/aliasing/index.md

       * An end date (optional) - defaults to now
    * If the alias request meets [validation requirements](#source-and-destination-profile-requirements), it will be processed after 24 hours.
 This delay allows for any late-arriving events from the source profile to be included.

-## Results of a successful Alias Request
+## Results of a successful alias request

 ### Information from the source profile updates the destination profile